sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 * fitness.py: Evaluation fuction of the genetic algorithm (we fit 2 variables to return -the objetives)
 * gsvm.py: Genetic algorithm function in order.
 We call the fitness function
 * qsvm.py: We create a simulated quantum support vector machine by using sklearn.
+* encoding.py: In this file we create the encoding of the quantum gates and the parameters θ.
 * Sample_Usecase.ipynb: Notebook used to initialize and save the best population in the evolution in excel, so it can be decoded into a quantum circuit.